Ivory Jean Paul Gaultier dress of Marion Cotillard

-The Ivory Jean Paul Gaultier dress of Marion Cotillard (also known as Marion Cotillard's mermaid dress) refers to the custom white and silver mermaid dress worn by Marion Cotillard at the 80th Academy Awards on 24 February 2008, at which she won the Academy Award for Best Actress for her performance in La Vie en Rose (2007).
-It was designed by Jean Paul Gaultier and custom made for Cotillard.
-Several publications such as Vogue, Variety, Forbes, ABC News, The Hollywood Reporter, Marie Claire, Entertainment Tonight, The Daily Telegraph, and Glamour have cited the dress as one of the greatest Oscar gowns of all time.
-The dress increased its value after the 2008 Academy Awards and as of 2023, it is valued at $180,000.
+French actress Marion Cotillard wore a custom Jean Paul Gaultier ivory crepe (or white-and-silver) mermaid dress to the 80th Academy Awards on 24 February 2008, at which she won the Academy Award for Best Actress for her performance as French singer Édith Piaf in La Vie en Rose (2007).
+Several publications such as Vogue, Variety, Forbes, ABC News, CNN, Marie Claire, Glamour, Entertainment Tonight, The Daily Telegraph, and The Hollywood Reporter have cited the dress as one of the greatest Oscar gowns of all time.
+The dress increased in value after the 2008 Academy Awards and was estimated to be worth $180,000 as of 2023.